Our Sliding Doors can be configured and designed to fit almost any architectural project.

 Panel sizes can be as large as 4m in height or width.

-The sliding glass panels allow large sections to be slid back for ventilation and to open out the living space but still achieve slim framing sections when closed, therefore not obstructing the view.
-With an intersection of 25mm you not only get unobstructed views but great strength.
+The sliding glass panels allow large sections to be slid back for ventilation.
+To open out the living space but still achieve slim framing sections when closed, therefore not obstructing the view.
+With an intersection of 20mm you not only get unobstructed views but great strength.

-When the sliding glass doors elements slide into cavity pockets the end slider has a cap on the end of the sliding unit which then covers the cavity opening when the sliders are in the open position to stop anything from being able to penetrate the opening.
+When the sliding glass doors elements slide into cavity pockets the end slider has a cap on the end of the sliding unit.
+This then covers the cavity opening when the sliders are in the open position to stop anything from being able to penetrate the opening.

-On spaces where a cavity pocket is not a viable option the sliding glass doors sliding doors can be installed to slide onto the internal or external face of solid walls OR long runs of structural glazing by engineering the same coupling detail for a cavity pocket.
+On spaces where a cavity pocket is not a viable option the sliding glass doors sliding doors can be installed to slide onto the internal or external face of solid walls.
+Or even long runs of structural glazing by engineering the same coupling detail for a cavity pocket.
 Sliding panels onto the external face of buildings means that you can open up the whole opening without the additional building works of creating a cavity wall section to house the sliding panels.